 Router

 Rover middleware needs a router to operate.
-Router is essentially an array of Route
+Router is essentially an array of Route object.

 The route interface